Over the years, I’ve been asked about intuition and instinct. Which did I use during professional boxing matches? Or did I have both?

 Two people can have the same instincts but not the same experience.
 Thus, their intuitive faculties are not equal.
 The one with intuition ALWAYS has the advantage.

-In hand-to-hand combat, your instinct is to react to an aggressor.
-Doing what comes naturally in that situation can get you hurt or worse.
-Intuition, however, tells you when and how to respond to a threat, which may mean simply walking away before the fight even begins.
+Intuition tells you when and how to respond to a threat, which may mean simply walking away before the fight even begins.

-We’re all born with base instincts.
+All human beings are born with base instincts.
 Trustworthy intuition can only be acquired through challenging firsthand experience.
 No book, course, lecture, theory, or tutorial in the world can give you the same foresight.
 Here’s why.

 Intuition Is Trained, Not Taught